 Vector illustration demonstrating Crigler massage technique showing a fingertip positioned at the inner corner of an infant's eye over the lacrimal sac with a downward arrow indicating firm pressure toward the nose

 Crigler massage: firm downward pressure over the lacrimal sac, toward the nose, five to ten times per session.
-Your ophthalmologist will demonstrate the correct technique.
+Your ophthalmologist from the oculoplastics team will demonstrate the correct technique.

 When probing is needed